-If you are sitting your HSC exams in or after 2020, you will need to meet a minimum standard of literacy and numeracy to receive your Higher School Certificate.
+All HSC students will need to meet a minimum standard of literacy and numeracy to receive the Higher School Certificate.

 Literacy and numeracy skills are key for success in everyday life.
 Achieving the HSC minimum standard means you will have a level of skills necessary for success after school.